muhammedadnank/GramUploader/README.md

 Render will run `buildCommand` from `render.yaml` (installs `ffmpeg` + Python deps) then start `python main.py`.

-> ⚠️ **Render free tier has 512MB RAM.** Set `WHISPER_MODEL=tiny` to avoid out-of-memory errors.
-> The bot will sleep after 15 minutes of inactivity on free tier — first message after sleep may be slow.
+> ℹ️ The bot will sleep after 15 minutes of inactivity on free tier — first message after sleep may be slow.

 ---